5 min read · June 5, 2026

 • Pricing: Custom, enterprise.

-Best AI interviewing and scheduling tools
+Best AI Interviewing and Scheduling Tools

 These screen, interview, and book candidates, often at high volume.
+The best recruiting chatbots live in this group, handling candidate conversations around the clock.

 Paradox, through its assistant Olivia, runs conversational screening, scheduling, and candidate engagement over SMS and chat in 100+ languages, which makes it a standout for high-volume and hourly hiring.
 Our best AI chatbots guide covers the conversational side.